bopa160/lab03/README.md

 ## Can you guess what types some of the `Book` class’s fields might be, from the parameters in its constructor?
 Can you assume anything about the names of its fields?

 The types of the `Book` class's fields are String and double.
+String can make you write anything with a letter and/or number.
+While double allows you to write any number, even one with a decimale attach to it.

 ## Suppose that the class `Pet` has a field called `name` that is of the type `String`.
 Write an assignment statement in the body of the following constructor so that the `name` field will be initialized with the value of the constructor’s parameter.